caoxiang427-ship-it/Tally/failures.md

 # Running log of failures and oddities

-A running log of bugs, unexpected behaviours, and identified limitations, maintained from Day 3 onward rather than reconstructed at the end.
+A running log of bugs, unexpected behaviours, and identified limitations,

 **[Fixed]** — addressed, with the fix described.
 **[Inherent]** — a real limitation that remains, by design or by nature of the model.